 Read review: North Face Shellista II Mid

 Best Bang for the Buck

-When it comes to combining comfort and affordability, the Kamik Momentum stole the show.
+When it comes to combining comfort and affordability, the Kamik Momentum steals the show.
 We were surprised that such an inexpensive boot would keep our feet so happy!
-At only $90, the Momentum is by far the least expensive and highest performing boot in our review, deserving our Best Buy Award.
-Let's start out with our favorite things about this model: it has a super touchable liner that provides warmth and envelops the foot in comfort.
-It also offers plenty of warmth, great traction, and is super easy to pull on and take off thanks to its cinch cord closure system.
-That said, this model does not offer the most water resistance (it flooded in three inches of water) and due to its plush lining, it is also very slow to dry.
-The other thing that we didn't love about our Best Buy Award winner is that it looks like a little kid snow boot.
-We never wore it out to dinner with friends, but it was the ideal option for casual errands around town, a quick trip out on a dog walk, or stints shoveling snow.
-If you don't mind the lack of style and are just looking for a warm, multi-purpose snow boot, the Kamik Momentum is an unbelievable deal!
+What do we love?
+First, the super cozy liner that provides warmth and ample comfort all day.
+Second, there's great warmth.
+Third, burly trail-biting traction.
+Fourth, it's super easy pull on and take off thanks to its laceless system.
+What didn't we like?
+It's not the most waterproof and due to its plush lining, it is slow to dry.
+We also didn't like its adolescent style, and we never wore it out with friends.
+That said, it's great for winter chores.
+If you don't mind the lack of style and are just looking for a warm, multi-purpose snow boot, the Kamik Momentum is an unbelievable deal for just $90!